Asyncio Finally Got Peewee

 asyncio.run(main())

-When running Peewee ORM code, the most general way to make things non-blocking is to write your code synchronously and pass a callable to the run() method, e.g.:
+The most general way to make database operations non-blocking with Peewee is to write your code synchronously and pass a callable to the run() method, e.g.:

 # Single operation: